gerom76/OpenFocus/README.md

 - **StackMFF V4**: Pretrained deep model delivering state-of-the-art focus stacking quality.

 ### Registration Algorithms

+- **Scale (focus breathing)**: Corrects the magnification change a lens introduces as the focus plane moves through a stack.
+Fits a constrained similarity (uniform scale + rotation + translation) via `estimateAffinePartial2D`/RANSAC on keypoint matches, so it cancels size drift without the overfitting a full homography risks on frames that differ in blur.
 - **Homography**: Performs feature-based projective alignment using keypoint matching and RANSAC to handle global perspective transformations.
 - **ECC**: Performs intensity-based alignment by maximizing the enhanced correlation coefficient for precise, sub-pixel registration.

+Registration stages are independent and compose in pipeline order: **Scale → Homography → ECC**.

 > **License Notice:** Every fusion/registration algorithm included comes from open-source research implementations.
 When using or redistributing them, please follow each algorithm’s original license terms in addition to the OpenFocus MIT license.